 Saving an image with high pixel counts and in the highest quality may not always be the best option.
 While larger files sizes provide more detail, they also allow thieves enough detail to reproduce and print your work at larger sizes.
 Also, large images make your website slower.
 Images that don’t need to be high definition can be saved at a slightly above-average quality, as long as they don’t deter the quality of your work.
 Ideally, you want to save your images at a small enough size that no one can really profit from it, but in today’s world of high-resolution monitors, we can’t have blurry, fuzzy, and pixelated images either.
 Finding the right balance and risk is up to you.

 Some suggest resizing images as small as 600 pixels x 600 pixels, at a resolution of 72 pixels per inch.
 This would allow someone to print your image, at 72 dpi, at around 8×8,” but it may not offer enough website detail with certain images.
 To learn more about DPI in relation to the web and printing, read more on The Myth of DPI.
 Pixel sizes and image quality can be configured in the “Save for Web” feature of Adobe Photoshop.
-For more information, check out the following: Adobe Creative Suite Optimizing Images with the Save For Web Feature, How To Save Images for the Web – Photoshop Video, and Understanding Adobe Photoshop Save For Web.
+For more information, check out the following: How To Save Images for the Web – Photoshop Video and Understanding Adobe Photoshop Save For Web.

 10. Save Your Images with Descriptive File Names